-Zion National Park is one of the more distant day trips from the Riviera, taking about 2–1/2 hours to reach (driving directions here).
+Zion National Park is one of the more distant day trips from the Riviera Hotel, taking about 21/2 hours to reach (driving directions here).
 In fact, it’s actually located across state lines, in southern Utah, but it is beautiful and offers unique attractions that make it worth a (very) long day.

 Western pioneers named the park after the Hebrew word for “refuge” or “safety.”
 The title was perhaps aspirational, because it’s a very harsh environment prone to flash floods.
 But for a visit, it’s nothing short of spectacular, offering a maze of deep, sandstone canyons and imposing rock towers and plateaus.

 It’s also a surprisingly verdant place, home to almost 900 native species of plants and hundreds more species of native mammals, birds, reptiles, amphibians and fish.

 Despite its distance, it’s a relatively straight shot to Zion National Park from the Riviera Hotel and Casino.